sjwilliams/scrollstory/README.md

 <a name="scrollToCategoryIndex"></a>
 ### scrollToCategoryIndex(index)
-<code>scrollStory.scrollToCategoryIndex()</code>: Scroll to the first item in the category, which are tracked by the order in which they appear in items, at the index specified. <code>getCategoryIds</code> lists the categorys in order.
+<code>scrollStory.scrollToCategoryIndex()</code>: Scroll to the first item in the category, which are tracked by the order in which they appear in items, at the index specified. <code>getCategoryIds</code> lists the categories in order.

 **Arguments**